 ', you have to 'rm ~/.android/debug.keystore'.
 A new certificate will be generated automatically.

-If the build succeeds but the Android Install command doesn't work:
+If the build succeeds but you can't install it on the phone:

 - Make sure you have your project selected in the Project Explorer before you tell it to run as an Android Application.